 - How do I apply to the Biostatistics Program?

 The SOPHAS cycle, 2017-2018 is now open.
 For more information on how to apply please visit the SOPHAS application Instructions here.
 If you have any questions, please contact SOPHAS Sophas Customer Service Phone: (617) 612-2090 Open Monday-Friday, 9am-5pm EST. Customer Service E-Mail: firstname.lastname@example.org

 Applications are due by February 1 (Please have all uploads, test scores, letters of recommendation and transcripts in by this time.

-Results from a recent GRE general test (within five years) are required for all programs, except the AB/MPH.
+Results from a recent GRE general test (within five years) are required.
 Subject tests are not required but may be submitted.
 MCAT and other related tests for professional schools cannot be substituted for the GRE.
 Details on how to submit your GRE scores in SOPHAS can be found here or on their website.
 Please use Brown SPH SOPHAS- 7765 as the reporting code.

 As with the GRE, the GPA is interpreted in context.
 We are looking for demonstrated excellence in courses, particularly those related to the proposed field of study.